polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 Because the Substrate runtime compiles to both a native Rust binary that includes standard library functions and a [WebAssembly (Wasm)](https://webassembly.org/) binary that does not include the standard library, the `Cargo.toml` file controls two important pieces of information:

 * The pallets to be imported as dependencies for the runtime, including the location and version of the pallets to import.

 * The features in each pallet that should be enabled when compiling the native Rust binary.
 By enabling the standard (`std`) feature set from each pallet, you can compile the runtime to include functions, types, and primitives that would otherwise be missing when you build the WebAssembly binary.

-For information about adding dependencies in `Cargo.toml` files, see [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html) in the Cargo documentation.
+For general information about adding dependencies in `Cargo.toml` files, see [Dependencies](https://doc.rust-lang.org/cargo/guide/dependencies.html) in the Cargo documentation.
 For information about enabling and managing features from dependent packages, see [Features](https://doc.rust-lang.org/cargo/reference/features.html) in the Cargo documentation.

 ### Add note-authorization dependencies

-To add the node-authorization pallet to the Substrate runtime:
+To add the `node-authorization` pallet to the Substrate runtime:

 1. Open a terminal shell and change to the root directory for the node template.